tonethar/IGME-430-Fall-2024/exercises/2-heroku-test.md

 ---

 ## IV.
-Run the HerokuTest project Locally
+Run the HerokuTest project locally
 - Quit GitBash
 - Open the **HerokuTest** folder in VScode ("Open Folder" in VSCode OR do a drag/drop)
 - Open up the Terminal in VSCode: